SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 That being said, "soundfont" is rapidly becoming a genericised word via the actions of the VGM (video game music) and lightsaber communities.
 If you are a member of the VGM, lightsaber, or another community, by not appropriating "SoundFont" for your unrelated formats, you can help keep the meaning of the trademark.

-Any excerpts from the SF 2.04 specification are copyrighted by Creative Technology Ltd, and are only used for reference.
+Any excerpts from `SFSPEC24.PDF` are copyrighted by Creative Technology Ltd, and are only used for reference.
 However, we are confident that the base file format is not copyrightable.

 * * *